National Library Service for the Blind and Print Disabled: History

-The NLS was established by an act of Congress in 1931, and was amended in 1934 to include sound recordings (talking books).
-The program was expanded in 1952 to include blind children, in 1962 to include music materials, and in 1966 to include individuals with physical impairments that prevent the reading of standard print.
+The NLS was established by an act of Congress called the Pratt-Smoot Act and began operation on July 1, 1931.
+The program was amended in 1934 to include sound recordings (talking books), in 1952 to include blind children, in 1962 to include music materials, and in 1966 to include individuals with physical impairments that prevent the reading of standard print.
 In 2016, the NLS was permitted to provide refreshable braille displays.

 The Chafee amendment of 1996 (Chafee) added title 17 United States Code section 121 to the copyright portion of US law; section 121 established specific limitations on the exclusive rights in copyrighted works.
 The amendment allows authorized entities to reproduce or distribute copies or phonorecords of previously published nondramatic literary works in specialized formats exclusively for use by blind or other persons with disabilities.
 The definition of authorized entities under Chafee includes any "nonprofit organization or a governmental agency that has a primary mission to provide specialized services relating to training, education, or adaptive reading or information access needs of blind or other persons with disabilities."
 A "nonprofit organization" is understood to mean an organization that has been granted nonprofit tax exemption under section 501(c)(3) of the Internal Revenue Code.
 The NLS notes that this authority to make or distribute copies may be delegated to "volunteers, special education teachers, and commercial producers."